vampirc/vampirc-uci/README.md

 Vampirc UCI is a [Universal Chess Interface (UCI) protocol](https://en.wikipedia.org/wiki/Universal_Chess_Interface) parser and serializer.

-The UCI protocol is a way for a chess engine to communicate with a chessboard GUI, such as [Cute Chess](https://github.com/cutechess/cutechess).
+The UCI protocol is a way for a chess engine to communicate with a chessboard GUI, such as [Scid vs. PC](http://scidvspc.sourceforge.net/).

 The [Vampirc Project](https://vampirc.kejzar.si) is a chess engine and chess library suite, written in Rust.
 It is named for the
 Slovenian grandmaster [Vasja Pirc](https://en.wikipedia.org/wiki/Vasja_Pirc), and, I guess, vampires?
 I dunno.